Using a simulated environment, take advantage of SonoSim's growing LiveScan library by preparing learners to recognize real patient pathologies.

 Discover how SonoSim's remote, point-of-care ultrasound solution is being used to enhance patient care in the underserved Maasai community of Tanzania.

 Located on the slopes of Kilimanjaro in Tanzania, the Olmoti Clinic has been providing prenatal care to over 2,000 Maasai individuals.
-In addition to its many health-related accomplishments (including providing comprehensive eye care, distributing multivitamins to the community, and developing a program to treat fistulas), the Olmoti Clinic has gone above and beyond in its service to the community by building a two-room schoolhouse and by funneling fresh water and electricity into the area; Dr. Diane Raleigh and her team are focused on creating a safe, sustainable space for the Maasai community, who have been historically marginalized and underserved.
+The Olmotic Clinic's health-related accomplishments include providing comprehensive eye care, distributing multivitamins to the community, and developing a program to treat fistulas.
+They have also gone above and beyond by building a two-room schoolhouse and by funneling fresh water and electricity into the area.
+Dr. Diane Raleigh and her team are focused on creating a safe, sustainable space for the Maasai community, who have been historically marginalized and underserved.

-Dr. Raleigh’s team, Dr. Gold, and Dr. Bass’s contributions to the Olmoti Clinic staff have been both impactful and sustaining.
-Not only have they provided a method to become clinically proficient in ultrasonography and other vital provider services, but they have also built lasting improvements in the community in the areas of healthcare, education, and access to basic human needs.
+Dr. Raleigh’s team, Dr. Gold, and Dr. Bass’s contributions to the Olmoti Clinic staff have been both impactful and sustainable.
+They have provided a method to become clinically proficient in ultrasonography and other vital provider services, as well as built lasting improvements in the community in the areas of healthcare, education, and access to basic human needs.

 To learn more about the Olmoti Clinic, visit https://www.olmoticlinic.org/